pkainulainen/spring-data-jpa-examples/query-methods/README.md

 Known Issues
 ============

-* The AngularJS application doesn't work because you cannot log in (yet).
+* The user is not redirected to correct view after login.